 Prepare for Intune Standalone User Migration

 Identify the pilot user(s) to perform pilot migration of Intune standalone.
-Make sure your completed the following steps before the start of pilot user migration.
+Make sure you complete the following steps before the pilot user migration.

 - Get ready with Server infra – NDES, Exchange connector